-The IBM XIV Host Attachment Kit (HAK) is a software pack that simplifies the task of connecting a host computer to the IBM XIV Storage System.
+The IBM XIV Host Attachment Kit (HAK) is a software pack that simplifies the task of connecting a host computer to IBM XIV and IBM Spectrum Accelerate Storage Systems.

-The HAK provides a set of command-line interface (CLI) tools that help you perform different host-side tasks, such as: detect any physically connected XIV storage system (single system or multiple systems), detect XIV volumes, define the host on the XIV storage system, run diagnostics, and apply best practice native multipath connectivity configuration on the host.
+The HAK provides a set of command-line interface (CLI) tools that help you perform different host-side tasks, such as: detect any physically connected XIV or Spectrum Accelerate storage system (single system or multiple systems), detect volumes, define the host on the storage system, run diagnostics, and apply best practice native multipath connectivity configuration on the host.

-After the host connection is established, XIV storage volumes can be mapped to the host without any additional configuration, and can be accessed and used from the host for a range of storage operations.
+After the host connection is established, storage volumes can be mapped to the host without any additional configuration, and can be accessed and used from the host for a range of storage operations.